Krell Hill

 Krell Hill, also known as Tower Mountain, is a peak at the southern end of the Selkirk Mountains in Spokane County, Washington.
 It rises abruptly to the southeast of the relatively flat South Hill area of the city of Spokane.
 An area of high topographical relief continues to the east of the mountain towards Mica Peak and the Coeur d'Alene Mountains of the Bitterroot Range, in turn part of the Rocky Mountains.
 To the north the mountain descends slowly along a ridge, and then into the lower Dishman Hills and eventually into Spokane Valley.
 To the south and west the mountain towers over relatively flat terrain, with the vast farmland of the Palouse and the Columbia Plateau extending as far as the eye can see.

 Tower Mountain, while not the official name, is commonly used because of the tall television and radio towers along the ridge atop the mountain.
 They are prominent at all times of day, but especially at night with their flashing red lights.
 The towers can be seen from many locations around the Spokane area and northern Palouse.
 To the north and adjacent to Krell Hill is a slightly smaller mountain peak connected by a ridge; this peak is also sometimes referred to by the same name, due to both peaks containing tall towers.

 The mountain rises roughly 1,700 feet above the floor of the Spokane Valley and 1,200 feet above the adjacent portions of the city of Spokane.

-Browne's Mountain
+Browne Mountain

-Browne's Mountain is an unofficial neighborhood located just beyond the southeastern tip of the City of Spokane.
+Browne Mountain is an unofficial neighborhood located just beyond the southeastern tip of the City of Spokane.
 It is named for pioneer lawyer J.J.
 Browne, who built one of the first homes in the area in 1908.
 It sits on the northwesternmost foothill of the Krell Hill, where it abruptly begins its rise from the Glenrose and Moran Prairies.
 The neighborhood is entirely residential and suburban in nature.
 Its location on the hillside gives the area panoramic views of Spokane and beyond.
 Some of the roads in the neighborhood are private.